jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (a) the place where the service is physically performed; and (b) the location of the recipient of the services
   - **request** , for a mode of communication, has the meaning set out in section 14B of the Tax Administration Act 1994
+  - **resale royalty** has the same meaning as in section 4 of the Resale Right for Visual Artists Act 2023
   - **resident** means resident as determined in accordance with sections YD 1 and YD 2 (excluding section YD 2(2)) of the Income Tax Act 2007:provided that, notwithstanding anything in those sections,—
     (a) a person shall be deemed to be resident in New Zealand to the extent that that person carries on, in New Zealand, any taxable activity or any other activity, while having any fixed or permanent place in New Zealand relating to that taxable activity or other activity:
     (b) a person who is an unincorporated body is deemed to be resident in New Zealand if the body has its centre of administrative management in New Zealand: